xmail-client/space-pencil/README.md

 ## Freeform Markup Generation

-You don't need a View class to use the SpacePen markup DSL.
+You don't need a View class to use the SpaceView markup DSL.
 Call `View.render` with an unbound function (`->`, not `=>`) that calls tag methods, and it will return a document fragment for ad-hoc use.
 This method is also assigned to the `$$` global variable for convenience.